Xander-git/CRISPR-screens_NGS_analysis/README.md

 ```
 NGS_pipeline(<dataset_name>, <sample_name>, <read_directory>, {<adapter1>,... <adapterN>});
 ```
+> Use Cases: When each sample within a dataset has different adapters to target, or if batch pipeline gets cut off

 Executes the code for step 1-5 on every adapter for a single sample

 ### Batch Run
 ```
 NGS_batch_pipeline(<dataset_name>, <read_directory>, {<adapter1>,... <adapterN>});`
 ```
+> Use Cases: When an entire dataset uses the same adapters

 Executes the pipeline run code for every sample within a dataset directory.
 In the galaxy dataset folder, you should organize your files with a dataset folder containing each individual sample you plan to analyze.The order of folders should look like this.
 > galaxy_dataset -> dataset -> samples -> reads_folder & bowtie2_bam -> individual adapter files
 ---